ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_editorial/README.md

 # Remark for editors: Tracking changes

-Depending on the feature configuration options for given content workflow status (ex. published), saving progress could be blocked if tracked changes are not validated in the current revision or one of translations.
+Depending on the feature configuration options for a given content workflow status (ex. published), saving progress could be blocked if tracked changes are not validated in the current revision or one of the translations.

-In order to save content for configured workflow statuses, editors must accept or reject tracked changes if those are present,or change the content state.
+In order to save content for configured workflow statuses, editors must accept or reject tracked changes if those are present, or change the content state.